Renault 5 review - Electric motor, drive & performance

 The Renault 5 gets a choice of powertrains, with a 118bhp electric motor for entry-level versions and a more potent 148bhp motor also available.
 The focus here isn’t out-and-out performance, but the 5 does feel fun to drive at speed.

 The front end gets suspension borrowed from the Clio and Captur – the former of which is good to drive in its own light – and as a result the suspension feels well tuned to the Renault 5.
 There’s very little body roll and the suspension feels composed, but the trade off is that the ride is quite firm, though it’s still much more comfortable than that of the MINI Cooper on rough roads.
-The steering is direct, and it’s also been nabbed from the latest Megane – another electric model we think is great to drive.
+The steering is direct, and it’s also similar to the latest Megane – another electric model we think is great to drive.
+The feel through the brake pedal is at least quite natural, so the transition between regenerative and mechanical braking is almost imperceptible.

 More reviews